-\begin{proof}[Proof of Theorem~\ref{theo:main-cyc-full}] In the language of \cite{Banaji2018}, if, a network that admits a stable positive periodic orbit (for some values of the rate constants and initial conditions) is modified by adding reactions that are in the span of the stoichiometric matrix, then the new network also admits a a stable positive periodic orbit \cite[Theorem~1]{Banaji2018} (if the rate constants of the new reactions are chosen appropriately).
+\begin{proof} In the language of \cite{Banaji2018}, if, a network that admits a stable positive limit cycle (for some values of the rate constants and initial conditions) is modified by adding reactions that are in the span of the stoichiometric matrix, then the new network also admits a stable positive limit cycle~\cite[Theorem~1]{Banaji2018} (if the rate constants of the new reactions are chosen appropriately).

-As the reaction vectors of reversible reactions are in the span of the stoichiometric matrix, the existence of a limit cycle in network~(\ref{net:cyc_simple}) implies the existence of a limit cycle in the full network~(\ref{eq:MA_cyc}) of Fig.~\ref{fig:MA_cyc} for appropriately chosen rate constants of the backward reactions. \end{proof}
+As the reaction vectors of reversible reactions are in the span of the stoichiometric matrix, the existence of a limit cycle in network~(\ref{net:cyc_simple}) implies the existence of a limit cycle in the full network~(\ref{eq:MA_cyc}) for appropriately chosen rate constants of the backward reactions. \end{proof}